-I was looking at my pallet coffee table that I made a few years ago and thought that it’s the time for a makeover.
-Mostly because the living room in our house hasn’t got a lot of natural light and I’ll be painting all of the furniture a light color to make it feel brighter.
-This is how this chalk paint coffee table makeover was created.
+I was looking at my pallet coffee table that I made a few years ago and thought it’s time for a makeover.
+Mostly because the living room in our house hasn’t got a lot of natural light, and I’ll be painting all of the furniture a light color to make it feel brighter.
+This is how I created this chalk paint coffee table makeover.

 If you want to learn how to make this simple pallet coffee table, check this post out for all the steps and materials needed for this project.

 With this update, I’ve decided to leave the top part as is – brown(I don’t remember the exact color) self-sealing stain mostly because it’s waterproof and pretty much scratch resistant – my one-year-old is in a faze of climbing over it constantly.